<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 What should you do?

-While implementing those requirements might seem arduous, it is important to know that these NIST standards are best practices that your company could have already implemented to maintain a good security system.
-Each requirement on the list can help your firm stay away from different cyber events and safeguard CUI.
+While implementing those requirements might seem arduous, knowing that these NIST standards are best practices that your company could have already implemented to maintain a good security system is important.
+Each requirement on the list can help your firm avoid different cyber events and safeguard CUI.

-Even though a company needs to consider many aspects, such as budget and resources, keep in mind that achieving compliance is the only option you have, and the clock is ticking.
-Use our DFARS compliance checklist to guide your alignment with this crucial framework.
+Even though a company needs to consider many aspects, such as budget and resources, keep in mind that achieving compliance is your only option, and the clock is ticking.

 DFARS Compliance Step Checklist

-Run a Security Assessment This can help to have a clear vision of where your organization stands, and if you are in compliance with all the requirements.
+Run a Cybersecurity Assessment This can help you have a clear vision of your organization's position and whether it is in compliance with all the requirements.

 Implementation

 • Once you have identified all the deficiencies in your IT system, you need to create a plan to help you complete the implementation.
-It should protect all the sensitive defense information and strengthen your system.
-Your POAM & SSP are crucial to documenting this step.
+This plan should protect all sensitive defense information and strengthen your system.
+Your POAM and SSP are crucial to documenting this step.

 Partner with a Third Party Find a trustworthy and experienced company to run your assessment, ease the process, and monitor and document continuing compliance.
-NIST SP 800-171 compliance is a dynamic process; only weeks are left until the deadline.
+NIST SP 800-171 compliance is dynamic; only weeks are left until the deadline.
 Reaching compliance, for now, is just the start, but maintaining compliance is key.

-The government has made this change in regulation to improve the security of the U.S. Future contracts include DFARS in their terms, so if you want to win contracts in the future, it is highly recommended that you comply before the deadline.
+The government has made this change in regulation to improve the security of the U.S. Future contracts include DFARS in their terms, so it is highly recommended that you comply before the deadline if you want to win contracts in the future.

 You may also like